- Character bio

 Cora Tannetti (Jessica Biel) is a young mother who, after being overcome by an inexplicable fit of rage, commits a startling and very public act of violence without understanding why.

-Jessica Biel serves as executive producer and stars on USA Network’s upcoming psychological thriller, THE SINNER, as Cora Tannetti, a young mother who, after being overcome by an inexplicable fit of rage, commits a startling and very public act of violence without understanding why.
-A chilling limited series, THE SINNER will premiere this summer on USA Network.
+Jessica Biel serves as executive producer and stars on USA Network’s upcoming psychological thriller, The Sinner, as Cora Tannetti, a young mother who, after being overcome by an inexplicable fit of rage, commits a startling and very public act of violence without understanding why.

 Biel recently added restaurant owner to her impressive resume, cofounding Au Fudge, a community-minded marketplace, restaurant and creative space to gather for nourishing, yet scrumptious meals and desserts, fanciful cocktails and creative family-friendly festivities.
 Located in the West Hollywood Design District, Au Fudge provides an eclectic one-of-a-kind dining experience with locally sourced fresh ingredients expertly prepared by top chefs.

 In 2013, Biel was seen in Tribeca Film’s thriller The Truth About Emanuel, starring alongside Kaya Scodelario and Alfred Molina.
 She also recently starred in Len Weisman’s Total Recall, which grossed more than $183 million worldwide.
 In 2008, Biel starred in the romantic dramedy Easy Virtue, based on the play by Noel Coward.
 A year prior, she appeared in Universal’s comedy I Now Pronounce You Chuck and Larry opposite Adam Sandler and Kevin James, which opened at number one at the box office and grossed well over $100 million domestically.
 Other film credits of late include the ensemble romantic comedies New Year’s Eve and Valentine’s Day” and the thriller The A-Team.